MPHRS/Genomic-data-analysis/Project_6_baking/Report.md

     YOL136C — (again) — RGT2, indirectly related through the metabolism of glycolysis products.

-Five out of the six analyzed genes demonstrated a statistically significant increase in expression (log2FoldChange > 2.5, padj < 0.001), while the YKR097W gene showed the opposite trend with a marked decrease in expression levels (Fig. 1).
+Five out of the six analyzed genes, some of which are simultaneously involved in multiple processes, demonstrated a statistically significant increase in expression (log2FoldChange > 2.5, padj < 0.001), while the YKR097W gene showed the opposite trend with a marked decrease in expression levels (Fig. 1).

 ![image](https://github.com/user-attachments/assets/dd05fba3-1cd9-4df3-8258-5d2c712b9048)